Mansoor8484/SoftwareEngineering---CIS/docs/usage.md

 ## User Account Management

 - Profile settings: Change your personal information in the "Profile" section.
+What is displayed: name, username, email, phone number, and password
-- Password changes: Change your password on the "Edit Profile" page
+- On the edit profile page you can edit your name, username, email, phone number, and change your password.